jkosciessa/jkosciessa.github.io/README.md

-# Julian Kosciessa Website
+# Website

-This is the personal website of Julian Kosciessa.
+This is the personal website of Julian Kosciessa that is hosted at [juliankosciessa.eu](https://juliankosciessa.eu).

-This website is powered by Jekyll and some Bootstrap, Bootwatch.
+This website is powered by Jekyll and some Bootstrap and Bootwatch.
 The website is adapted from the [template provided by the Allan Lab](https://github.com/mpa139/allanlab).
-Plese feel free to copy and modify for your own purposes.

 Go to *aboutwebsite.md*  to learn how to copy and modidy this page for your purpose.

-Copyright Julian Kosciessa.
+Copyright (c) Julian Kosciessa.
 Code released under the MIT License.